unionai/unionai-docs/source/core-concepts/tasks/task-software-environment/imagespec-with-acr.md

 In this section we explain how to use [Azure Container Registry (ACR)](https://azure.microsoft.com/en-us/products/container-registry) to build and deploy task container images using `ImageSpec`.

-Refer to [Enabling Azure Container Registry](../../../integrations/enabling-azure-resources/enabling-azure-container-registry.md) for more details in how to setup Azure Container Registry.
+Before proceeding, make sure that you have [enabled Azure Container Registry](../../../integrations/enabling-azure-resources/enabling-azure-container-registry.md) for you Union installation.

 ## Authenticate to the registry